School of Science, Engineering and Environment

 All about the course

-If you are studying full-time, you'll have the opportunity to take an industrial placement year between years two and three.
+If you are studying full-time, you will have the opportunity to take an industrial placement year between years two and three.
 Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final report.

 By completing a placement year, you can add 'with professional experience' to your degree award.
-Industry placements are an excellent opportunity to improve your CV, gain hands-on work experience and build connections within your chosen industry.
+Industry placements are an excellent way to enhance your CV, gain hands-on work experience and build industry connections.

 You will be introduced to a practical, hands-on approach to programming where workshops will provide focused practical activity on a managed learning curve.
 You will learn excellent programming practice through design, implementation and testing, and will be introduced to the basics of structured programming language using an integrated programming environment.